 Keep leftovers in air-tight containers in the fridge and reheat in a pan or using the microwave.
 Leftovers will be good for up to 5 days.

-Other rice recipes you might like
+Other rice and grain recipes you might like

 I hope you like this turmeric fried rice as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!